Privacy Policy

 • Support cookies: operating the Channel Talk customer-support widget — until the support session ends

-In regions that require prior consent — such as the EU, the European Economic Area (EEA), and the United Kingdom — analytics cookies operate only after the user's consent; elsewhere they operate by default.
+In regions that require prior consent — such as the EU, the European Economic Area (EEA), and the United Kingdom — analytics and advertising cookies operate only after the user's consent; elsewhere they operate by default.
 Users may withdraw consent or block cookies at any time.
 Support cookies enable a feature the user directly requests (treated like essential/functional cookies) and are provided without a separate consent step; no marketing pop-ups are sent through this channel.

 Cookie opt-out: cookies can be blocked in browser settings.
 Blocking essential cookies may limit some service features.